Have you ever created a CodeCommit repo using CloudFormation?

 Clean Up

-If you are creating this repo for learning purpose.
+If you are creating this repo for learning purposes.
 Don’t forget to delete your CloudFormation stack so that your repo is deleted and you don’t bear any cost for that.

 Happy Learning !!!